gabrielseibel1/DIBAS/README.md

 DIBAS (**D**istributed & **I**nteroperable load-**B**alancer by **A**rthur and **S**eibel)

-### Distributed?
+### Distributed?  🌐
-DIBAS runs it's load balancing on every machine of the cluster, unlike usual master-slave architectures (free the nodes!).
+DIBAS runs its load balancing on every machine of the cluster, unlike usual master-slave architectures (free the nodes!).

-### Interoperable?
+### Interoperable? 🤝
-DIBAS is considered interoperable (and, in effect, **portable** as well) because it's built with Kotlin, so it can be compiled to several different runtimes, SOs and architectures in general.
+DIBAS interoperable (and, in effect, **portable** as well) because it's built with Kotlin, so it can be compiled to several different runtimes, SOs and architectures in general.
 Each node has communication interoperability with the others regardless of their characteristics, it's fully agnostic to that (the cluster could be indeterminately heterogeneous, being comprised of PCs, phones, R-Pies, anything that Kotlin compiles to).

-### Load-Balancer?
+### Load-Balancer? ⚖
 DIBAS makes nodes continuously communicate with it's cluster-neighbors distributing the tasks they have to carry out.
 If a node has to many enqueued tasks, and it's neighbors have less work to, it can cheaply (more on that later) send tasks to these neighbors, effectively balancing, homogenizing the load of the cluster.
 Also, with DIBAS, each node